James Cleveland: Abuse and infection allegations by Christopher Harris

 In February 1992, Cleveland's then-foster son, Christopher Harris (formerly Christopher Harris Cleveland), filed a lawsuit against Cleveland's estate, claiming that Cleveland allegedly sexually abused him over a period of five years and infected him with the HIV virus, which he claims Cleveland contracted through same-sex liaisons.
 The case was settled with undisclosed terms.
 According to Heilbut (2012), Cleveland was widely recognized as gay in the gospel circuit.

+Awards and nominations

+Dove Awards

+The Dove Awards are awarded annually by the Gospel Music Association.
+Cleveland has been inducted into the Hall of Fame and has also earned 1 award and from 5 nominations.